PanopticLabs/FUDHUD/TrendViz/README.md

 # Requirements

+pip install pandas
-pandas, plotly
+pip install plotly

+# Troubleshooting

-I only tested this on a Linux machine, sorry if there are issues with Windows or Mac.
+I only tested this on a Linux machine, so there may be unforseen issues on other devices.
+You may have to change the filepaths to work for your system, e.g. change '/' to '\'